A theoretical analysis on the resolution of parametric PDEs via Neural Networks designed with Strassen algorithm

 \textbf{Key words:} Approximation theory, Neural Networks, Strassen algorithm.

 \textbf{Abbreviated title:} Neural Networks and Strassen algorithm.

 \textbf{AMS subject classification:} 35A35, 35J99, 41A25, 41A46, 65N30, 68T07

-\textbf{Acknowledgement:} J.A.B.P. was supported by the Grant PID2021-126813NB-I00 funded by MCIN/AEI/10.13039/501100011033 and by “ERDF A way of making Europe”.
-Also, both authors were supported by the grant~IT1615-22 funded by the Basque Government.
+\textbf{Acknowledgement:} Both authors were supported by the Grant PID2023-146764NB-I00 funded by MICIU/AEI/10.13039/501100011033 and cofunded by the European Union.
+Also, both authors were supported by the grant~IT1875-26 funded by the Basque Government.